2019 NHL Winter Classic

 The 2019 NHL Winter Classic (officially the 2019 Bridgestone NHL Winter Classic) was an outdoor ice hockey game played in the National Hockey League (NHL) on January 1, 2019, at Notre Dame Stadium in Notre Dame, Indiana.
 The 11th edition of the Winter Classic, the game matched the Chicago Blackhawks against the Boston Bruins; the Bruins won, 4–2.
 It was the fourth Winter Classic appearance for the Blackhawks (2009, 2015, 2017), their sixth outdoor game overall, and fifth outdoor game in six years.
 It was the third Winter Classic appearance for the Bruins (2010, 2016).
 The game was the Bruins' first Winter Classic as the visiting team, and the first time the NHL hosted an outdoor game outside a team's immediate media market (Chicago, the host team, is in an adjacent media market to the South Bend market where Notre Dame is located).

 Game summary

 The Boston Bruins won 4–2 with Tuukka Rask in goal, making 36 saves.
 The game was Rask's 469th for the Bruins, making him the most prolific goaltender in Bruins history.
-David Pastrňák, Patrice Bergeron, Sean Kuraly and Brad Marchand scored the goals for the Bruins.
+David Pastrnak, Patrice Bergeron, Sean Kuraly and Brad Marchand scored the goals for the Bruins.
 Brendan Perlini and Dominik Kahun scored the goals for the Blackhawks.